-The academic grade point average, or GPA, can be perplexing.
-It is a single variable based on a wide swath of academic measurements.
-A GPA is a quantitative measure used to assess a student's academic achievement.
+An academic grade point average, or GPA, is a quantitative measure used to assess a student's academic achievement.
 A majority of public and private institutions calculate GPAs on a numeric scale with an upper boundary of 4.0.
-Is a 2.4 GPA good?
-That depends on a few factors.
-To understand the meaning of a 2.4 GPA, you must first develop an understanding of the way a GPA is calculated and utilized to assess achievement.
+To understand the meaning of a GPA of 2.4, you must first develop an understanding of the way a GPA is calculated and utilized to assess achievement.

 Understanding Grade Calculations